robmurphy-systems/Execution-Control-Model/README.md

 ## Core Insight
 Teams don’t fail to execute—they fail to validate they’re executing against the same contract.

 Assumptions persist until integration—when they surface as delays, defects, or failure.

-Teams don’t fail to execute—they fail to validate they’re executing against the same contract.

 I make those contracts explicit—and continuously validate them—so execution doesn’t drift before integration.